AlekaPs/5COSC003W_2021/README.md

 # Example repository

-This is a repository to introduce students to Github
+This is a repository to introduce students to Github!